RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-28-get-back-to-making-things.markdown

 The author was not a born maker.
 But through force of will, discipline, and the right mentorship, he grew from non-maker to co-founder of the OpenROV company in roughly one year.
 <!--more-->
 ###Making is a Team Sport
+_Zero to Maker_ will not teach you how to use tools, what to make, or what manuals to read.
+But it will put you on the path to learning.
+For example, the author shares his first experience at a [Maker Faire](http://makerfaire.com/), a gathering for people who make things.
+Many of the exhibitors have spent decades honing their skills, while some are brand new and full of enthusiasm.
+Everyone shares knowledge in the Maker community.
+And as a result, everyone grows.

+Maker Spaces are places where tools and expertise are shared on a regular basis.
+[Noisebridge](https://www.noisebridge.net/) is a maker space in San Francisco where the author got some of his early experience with specialized tools.
+[Pumping Station One](http://pumpingstationone.org/) and [Southside Hackerspace Chicago](http://www.sshchicago.org/) shoot for similar goals in Chicago.

+No matter what you're trying to make, chances are that someone else has made something similar and they can share experience with you.
+Likewise, you have experience that other makers may find valuable, even on day one of your maker journey.
+Sometimes we don't know what we know.
+Maker communiites remove the friction so that knowledge can be shared more freely.

 ###Buffett's Story About Makers & Spenders